barbazul/1kfa/mod_guide_gm.md

 # FAQ

 > A player narrated a really cool use of their Air Sculpting Staff to
-> dyamically dance up magical stair steps and pounce down on an orc with their
+> dynamically dance up magical stair steps and pounce down on an orc with their
 > dagger.
 Will that just trigger a regular Mix It Up?
 If so, doesn't that
 > mean that their use of the Air Sculpting Staff is just wasted?
 I want to
 > connect their cool set-up with a rewarding outcome.